niell-ion/derail-docs/docs/derail_overview.md

 * May be cut to size if necessary, welding required for installation.

 ### Mounting Bracket, Swing-Style
-* Bracket supplied by Marmon.
 * For installations on swing-style derail devices.

+### Sensor Riser
+* Supplied by Marmon for use with swing-style derail devices.

 ### Sensor Module
 * Monitors the opening and closing of the derail by detecting the presence of the metal plate.